-At the beginning of every NASCAR race, the cars assume their starting positions and prep for the starting signal.
+At the beginning of every NASCAR race, the cars assume their starting positions on the grid and prepare for the starting signal.
 Have you ever wondered how the order of the race cars gets chosen?
 Is there a benefit to starting in a certain position?
 There is a lot that goes into the NASCAR starting positions, so let’s get started.

-In a race, the pole position is the inside position in the front row.
-The outside pole position is awarded to the second quickest driver.
-The third quickest gets the third spot and so on.
-There are typically 40 cars in a NASCAR race, so landing good placements could be the key to a win.
+There are typically 40 cars in a NASCAR race, so landing a good starting position could be the key to a win.
 The order of the positions is sequential, so anyone watching the race can determine the best qualifiers if they can identify the pole position car.

-A disadvantage of being in the pole position is that the driver must maintain a lead throughout the entire race.
+While it may seem counterintuitive, there are disadvantages to being in the pole position.
+One such disadvantage is that the driver must then maintain a lead throughout the entire race.
 If a driver would rather pace himself and then close in on the competition towards the end of the race, that is hard to do from this position.

 Another possible disadvantage is an increased chance of accident and injury.
 Since many cars gain traction and may pass the pole position car, this can increase the likelihood of a crash or collision with the walls of the track.

 Some disadvantages of being in the middle or back of the pack are also related to danger.
 If a driver is surrounded by several cars, there is a higher chance of crashing.
 Also, it may be harder for a car toward the back of the lineup to gain leadership and maneuver their way up to a leading position.

 If a qualifying session cannot be held because of rain, NASCAR series sets starting positions based on owner points and the top number of wins.
 This is in contrast to the previous method, which assigned starting positions based on times set during practice sessions.